Diskmaster/ModernPrecombines/Creating_PRP_patches_for_other_mods.md

 # Creating PRP patches by feeddanoob
 Hello, welcome to my little tutorial on creating patches for PRP (or at least the way I did it).
-It is suggested to read [Manual](/MANUAL.md) as a reference first.
+It is suggested to read the [Manual](/MANUAL.md) as a reference first.
 This guide heavily relies on the CK fixes, and I will be using the clean method only.

 ## Prerequisites
 - The Creation Kit for Fallout 4 installed where the game is located at